NPotter44/Networklab/README.md

 # Networklab
 The Network Tools & Technologies course lab scenario.
 In the scenario you work for a MSP who has been hired to build out a small business network.
-Your instructor will play the role of Senior Engineer for the MSP.
-You will follow documentation to build out the environment, if you need support, you can escalate to your Senior Engineer.

 You will build:

 A SMB network, with a LAN, DMZ, and Guest network.